-Please note that admission for 2020-2021 is now open and the lottery will be conducted on March 7th, 2020.
-Thank you for your interest!
+Please note that admission for 2020-2021 is CLOSED!
+Thank you for your interest.

 You can choose the best public education for your child!